ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 - Specify client name in down party name.
 - Select allowed up parties.
 - Specify redirect uris including both login and logout.
-- Select code as response type or possible but not recemented code + token or code + token + id_token.
+- Select 'code' as response type or possible but not recemented 'code token' or 'code token id_token'.
 - It is not required to use PKCE in a confidant client but recommended to mitigate replay attacks.
 - Specify a secret.